 Science & Technology Education Center (SciTEC)

 The Science and Technology Education Center at Louisiana Tech University is an active outreach program of the College of Education organized to serve the surrounding school systems and communities.
 SciTEC was originally conceived to meet the many challenges facing Louisiana schools in the new environment of accountability and as a shift in accepted pedagogy requiring the development of higher-order thinking skills in students and the incorporation of real-world experiences and hands-on learning activities that have caused classroom teachers to re-evaluate their teaching practices.
-In addition, SciTEC strives to address the acute shortage of teachers in the critical areas of math and science, the high percentage of uncertified teachers in Louisiana classrooms, and the low number of economically disadvantaged and minority students that enter post-secondary education programs.
+In addition, SciTEC strives to address the acute shortage of teachers in the critical areas of math and science, the high percentage of uncertified teachers in Louisiana classrooms, and the low number of economically disadvantaged and minority students who enter post-secondary education programs.
 Outreach efforts include sponsored professional development and education projects as well as the following:

 - The IDEA Place Math and Science Discovery Center – The IDEA Place is a hands-on math and science learning center located on the campus of Louisiana Tech University in Woodard Hall.
 Built on the philosophy that real objects, direct experiences, and enjoyment promote learning, The IDEA Place was approved by the Louisiana Board of Regents in 1991.
 The IDEA Place opened to the public on April 23, 1994.

 - Louisiana’s Only NASA Educator Resource Center – In 1999, Louisiana Tech University was selected by the National Aeronautics and Space Administration as the host institution for Louisiana’s NASA Educator Resource Center.
 Educator Resource Centers are established by NASA to disseminate and assist educators in utilizing NASA-developed educational resources.
 It is the only NASA Educator Resource Center in Louisiana.